 24. Prague, Czech Republic

 Prague’s Old Town is its most haunted, and some of the city’s most haunted places are also its most popular.
-The picturesque Charles Bridge was once the site of executions, and is said to be haunted by the ghosts of men who were killed there.
+The picturesque Charles Bridge was once the site of executions, and is said to be haunted by the ghosts of men killed there.
 Two governors thrown out of a window in the Prague Castle are said to still haunt the castle grounds.
-And the Old Jewish Cemetery, where it is estimated that more than 100,000 people are buried, is thought by some to be the most haunted part of the city.
+And the Old Jewish Cemetery, where an estimated 100,000 people are buried, is thought by some to be the most haunted part of the city.

 25. Sao Paulo, Brazil